 I am all about beautiful and simple decorations for the holidays.
-Today’s tutorial is how to make a burlap wreath for the holiday season.
+Today’s tutorial will show you how to make a simple burlap wreath that can be customized for any holiday.

-2. Now that you have your photos to decorate your wreath, let’s begin weaving the burlap through our wire wreath form.
+Now let’s begin weaving the burlap through our wire wreath form.

 This is going to take a little time and practice with your first one so don’t get discouraged.

-Begin by folding your burlap in half, like I have shown above, and keep wrapping as we go.
+Begin by folding your burlap in half, like I have shown above, and keep it folded like this as we go.